A voice for

 • What can I use it for?

-Licorice is most often used in home remedies to make other herbs more palatable, especially when given to children.
+Liquorice is most often used in home remedies to make other herbs more palatable, especially when given to children.
 All medicine traditions agreed that its harmonising role was much more extensive than this and it is possibly the most widely used ingredient of folk remedies in the world.

-The most common specific uses of licorice are for immediate relief of coughs, sore throats and for upset stomach and digestion.
+The most common specific uses of liquorice are for immediate relief of coughs, sore throats and for upset stomach and digestion.
 Other uses cited here may involve a more strategic approach as symptom changes are often slower to show.

-• Into the heart of Licorice
+• Into the heart of liquorice

-Licorice is emollient, demulcent and nutritive.
+Liquorice is emollient, demulcent and nutritive.
 It naturally produces mucilage which soothes inflamed mucous membranes throughout the body, with a particular affinity for the respiratory tract, digestion and urinary system.
 It encourages a healthy inflammation response and, through coating hot and irritated membranes, allows time for damaged cells to regenerate and repair effectively.

 It strengthens and supports the nervous system and adrenal glands through the production of constituents that mimic those found in the adrenal cortex.
 It will modify the body’s own stress response to prevent the onset of adrenal exhaustion and impart a tonifying effect through the body.